• home

 is a composer, pianist, and producer from New York City.
 He builds clouds and swarms from sharp figures, using improvisation, synthesis, and MIDI.
 His music attends to the strange and prolific seam between self and world — where people meet the social in a tangle of connections.

-Nest (2025), his debut album with New Amsterdam Records, has been recognized by NPR's All Songs Considered, Stereogum, A Closer Listen, Digital in Berlin, Night after Night's Steve Smith, and more.
+His debut album, Nest (New Amsterdam Records, 2025), has been recognized by NPR's All Songs Considered, Stereogum, A Closer Listen, The Big Takeover, Digital in Berlin, and Night after Night's Steve Smith, and presented on BBC Radio 3, NTS Radio, and the Lot Radio.
 As a composer and producer, he’s worked with artists like Sō Percussion, Roomful of Teeth, William Brittelle, Matt Evans, and Wendy Eisenberg.
 As a pianist, he’s performed on NPR and at Carnegie Hall.
-His interdisciplinary work includes projects for dance, theater, film, and installation, presented at venues like the Joffrey Ballet, the Greenwich Village and East London LGBTQ+ Film Festivals, and the Yale University Art Gallery.
+His interdisciplinary work includes projects for dance, theater, film, and installation, presented by the Joffrey Ballet; the Greenwich Village, Science New Wave, and East London LGBTQ+ Film Festivals; and the Museum of Contemporary Art Chicago and Yale University Art Gallery.
+His writing has been published by Which Sinfonia, the New Journal, and These Fifty States.
 He was an artist-in-residence at Millay Arts in 2025.

 He studied music and sociology at Yale, the London School of Economics, and Juilliard.